 Amsterdam is a whole new experience for you, no doubt.
 After the boat rides, museums, the gallivanting in this exciting Dutch city, and one of the several day trips from Amsterdam, it’s time to go home.
 All things must come to pass, but you can always take Amsterdam home with you by shopping for the best souvenirs in Amsterdam!
-I hope your luggage has extra space.
-Here is a guide to the best souvenirs from Netherlands.
+I hope your luggage has extra space for the Amsterdam food gifts and other souvenirs.
+Here is a guide to the best things to buy in Amsterdam.

 If you have not tried Stroopwafels while in Amsterdam, you should.
-And get an extra bag to take home.
+And get an extra bag to take home as wonderful Amsterdam food gifts.
 Stroopwafels are two thin, waffle-like cookies joined by a gooey caramel filling.
 This Dutch delicacy is Amsterdam’s best-known treat, especially if you have a serious sweet tooth.
 They’re not difficult to find, either.
 The most popular ones are sold at Van Wonderen.

 Then there’s Hagelslag.
 This is buttered bread covered with chocolate sprinkles that are usually enjoyed for breakfast.
 They are also quite popular and readily available in any supermarket.